This post may contain affiliate links. Please read our disclosure policy.

-7. Cookie Butter.
+8. Cookie Butter.
 This jar of goodness flies off the shelves.
 It’s made with famous European ginger cookies and all crushed up to make a creamy cookie butter that you may want to spread on everything.
 I love the crunchy variety.

-8. Homemade Tortillas.
+9. Homemade Tortillas.
 There are some flying disks that are sold in the stores which are supposed to resemble tortillas but are far from it.
 Their tortillas don’t have all of the fillers and preservatives either and just melt in your mouth.
-The Chile Onion are an excellent option as well.
+The Chile Onion is an excellent option as well.

-11. Balsamic Glaze.
-It is crafted in Modena, Italy, home of some of the world’s best balsamic vinegar.
+13. Balsamic Glaze.
+It is crafted in Modena, Italy, home to some of the world’s best balsamic vinegar.
 It’s insanely good on salads, drizzled on tomatoes and fresh mozzarella, and even over mozzarella cheese sticks as a snack.

-18. Mac n Cheese.
+24. Mac n Cheese.
 This is not the fake orange stuff you ate as kids.
 This is legit mac n cheese, made with 100% real cheese, made in small batches.
 It’s sold in the frozen section so it’s perfect to take to work and plop in the microwave for a quick lunch.
 They even offer one with Hatch Chilies for my spice lovers.
-One of the top selling items at Trader Joe’s by far.
+One of the top-selling items at Trader Joe’s by far.

 + Chili Cashews too.